gwu-libraries/sfm-ui/docs/collections.rst

 There are three different filter queries supported by SFM: track, follow, and location.

-**Track** collects tweets based on a keyword search A space between words is treated as 'AND' and a comma is treated as 'OR'.
+**Track** collects tweets based on a keyword search.
+A space between words is treated as 'AND' and a comma is treated as 'OR'.
 Note that exact phrase matching is not supported.
 See the `track parameter documentation
 <https://dev.twitter.com/streaming/overview/request-parameters#track>`_ for more